dylanhmorris/labtea/README.md

 # Theoretical Ecology Lab Tea website resources

+The resources provided below allow automated generation of pages for the Theoretical Ecology Lab Tea [website](https://eeb.princeton.edu/labtea/).

 #### Dependencies

-Most of these scripts require that you have ``python3``.
+Most of the resources provided here require ``python3``.
 Unfortunately, previous versions of python are not currently supported.

 The scripts require a few open source modules available PyPI, the Python Package index.
 The easiest way to install these dependencies is using the package manager ``pip3``.